-Most facilities, including elevators, restrooms, and the statue's pedestal, are accessible.
+Most facilities, including elevators, restrooms and the statue's pedestal, are accessible.
 All exhibits are wheelchairaccessible.
 To reach the crown, visitors must be able to climb stairs.
-Tactile exhibits and audio tapes are available for visually-impaired visitors.
-Video exhibits have subtitles, and audio tour wands have screens that offer American Sign Language.
-Assisted listening devices are available for hearing-impaired visitors.
+Tactile exhibits and audio tapes are available for visitors.
+Video exhibits have subtitles and audio tour wands have screens that offer American Sign Language.
+Assisted listening devices are available.
 A limited number of wheelchairs are available on both Liberty and Ellis Islands.
 Contact a ranger for assistance.